Lionel001/pinkchen-calc/README.md

 It integrates static mathematical functions from decimal.js.
 Refer to [decimal.js](https://mikemcl.github.io/decimal.js/#methods) for available functions.

-Built-in functions can also be used in the form: DC.max(1,2)
+Built-in functions can also be used with the prefix "DC."; for example: DC.max(1, 2)

 ```js
 calc('max(a+b,0.3)', { a: 0.1, b: 0.2 }); //0.3